Nominal Recursors as Epi-Recursors: Extended Technical Report: Proof Sketches for the Recursor Results

-Then we prove that $f: \TTrm(\Sigma_{10}) \ra \MM$, the unique $\Sigma_{10}$-morphism ensured by the initiality of $\TTrm(\Sigma_{10})$, has its image equal to $M'$, i.e., is also a morphism between $\TTrm(\Sigma_{10})$ and $\MM'$.
-(The proof goes smoothly: one direction by induction on terms using depth as a measure and the other direction by induction on the definition of $M'$.)
-This connection between $\TTrm(\Sigma_{10})$ and $\MM'$ will allows us to ``borrow'' any equation from terms to elements of $\MM'$; in what follows, we will refer to it as ``the term-model connection''.
+Then we prove that $f: \TTrm(\Sigma_{9}) \ra \MM$, the unique $\Sigma_{9}$-morphism ensured by the initiality of $\TTrm(\Sigma_{9})$, has its image equal to $M'$, i.e., is also a morphism between $\TTrm(\Sigma_{9})$ and $\MM'$.
+(The proof goes smoothly: one direction by induction on terms using depth (size) as measure and the other direction by induction on the definition of $M'$.)
+This connection between $\TTrm(\Sigma_{9})$ and $\MM'$ will allows us to ``borrow'' any equation from terms to elements of $\MM'$; in what follows, we will refer to it as ``the term-model connection''.

 So we define $M'$ to be the subset of $M$ (the carrier of $\MM$) generated by the constructor-like operations.
 To organize $M'$ into a submodel $\MM'$ of $\MM$, we need that $M'$ is closed under the renaming operator $\_[\_\,/^{\MM'}\!\!\_]$, which follows from the term-model connection.
-Now we can define the model $\MM'$ to be formed on $M'$ using the restrictions of the $\MM'$ operations and of the freshness predicate.
-By virtue of being a submodel of $\MM'$ and all the properties in $\Props_{10}$ being Horn clauses, it follows that $\MM'$ is a $(\Sigma_{10},\Props_{10})$-model.
+Now we can define the model $\MM'$ to be formed on $M'$ using the restrictions of the $\MM$ operations and of the $\MM$ freshness predicate.
+By virtue of being a full submodel of $\MM'$ (i.e., a submodel where freshness is the restriction to $M'$ of the freshness predicate from the supermodel, and not just a subset of it) and all the properties in $\Props_{9}$ being Horn clauses, it follows that $\MM'$ is a $(\Sigma_{9},\Props_{9})$-model.
 So we take, as before, $o_1(\MM) = \MM'$ and $m_1(\MM)$ to be the inclusion morphism, and the forgetful functor is easily seen to preserve the initial segments.

 We define $F$ by taking $F\;\MM'$ to be the restriction of $\MM'$ obtained by forgetting the freshness operator, and taking $F$ on morphisms to be the identity.
-Since all the properties of $\Props_9$ are unconditional equations, we can prove that $F\;\MM'$ satisfies all of them along the term-model connection, from the corresponding properties on terms.
-Finally, (as before) it is easily seen that $F$ is a functor such that $R' \circ F = R_{\restr\Ccat_0}$ and and $F\;\TTrm(\Sigma_{10}) = \TTrm(\Sigma_9)$.
+Since all the properties of $\Props_8$ are unconditional equations, we can prove that $F\,\MM'$ satisfies all of them along the term-model connection, from the corresponding properties on terms.
+Finally, (as before) it is easily seen that $F$ is a functor such that $R' \circ F = R_{\restr\Ccat_0}$ and and $F\;\TTrm(\Sigma_{9}) = \TTrm(\Sigma_8)$.
 This concludes the proof of $r_8 \wgeq r_9$.